 Iceland Air Policing

-In January and February 2023, Norwegian F-35 combat aircraft were deployed to keep Icelandic airspace safe and secure.
+In January and February 2024, Norwegian F-35 combat aircraft are going to keep Icelandic airspace safe and secure.

 Iceland does not have an air force of its own.
 In order to meet Iceland's need for peacetime preparedness and airspace surveillance, NATO provides a periodic presence for air surveillance and interception capabilities.
 The mission is called Iceland Air Policing (IAP) and it is conducted by NATO member countries for three to four weeks at a time.
 IAP maintains the integrity of NATO airspace.